Elf Princess Rane

 This is a moody little short film about a little girl who is exploring her town during a rainy night and happens upon a rickety old robot.
 Sounds like material for a whimsical adventure, but Rain Town has a melancholic overtone to it that neatly balances out the story.

-There is no spoken dialogue throughout the movie, but the creative artstyle and solid directing work communicates a lot of emotion and the movie manages to do a lot with its brief 10-minute runtime.
-I was enchanted by the animation and art, and felt that Rain Town touched the right emotional strings; I was very impressed with it.
+There is no spoken dialogue throughout the movie, but the creative artstyle and solid directing work communicates a lot of emotion.
+I was enchanted by the animation and art.
 With that said, it might not appeal to people who seek out anime specifically because of its distinct look and feel.
 To those people, I’d recommend the Ghibli-like short film Control Bear by the same animator or his brief romantic comedy Fumiko’s Confession.

 4 episodes, 45 minutes